Mihaosin/python_project_example/README.md

-# Repository for python training_2
+# Repository for python training